Ultimate Guide to User-Generated Content

 Whether your posting on Instagram, Facebook, Pinterest or YouTube, make sure you credit where you found this content.
 It’s also best practice to tag the creator, so anyone who’s looking at your feed can easily visit the original creators’ profile too.

-If you’re looking for a quick and easy way to keep track of your UGC and ensure you’re always fully crediting the original creator check out Later!
+If you’re looking for a quick and easy way to keep track of your UGC, check out Later!

 With Later’s UGC tools and features, you can search for posts that your community has created and add them to your Media Library, so you can share them to your feed whenever you’re ready.